Sunday, June 30, 2024

 • Guiding further analysis: The correlation matrix can highlight unexpected relationships or outliers that warrant further investigation, leading to a more nuanced understanding of the data and potentially improving the final regression model.

-In conclusion, examining the correlation matrix is a simple but powerful technique to gain valuable insights into the data before running a regression model.
+In conclusion, examining the correlation matrix is a simple yet powerful technique for gaining valuable insights into the data before running a regression model.
 This preliminary analysis helps build a stronger foundation for the analysis and potentially avoids issues with multicollinearity or misleading results.

 Coming Soon: Part 2 of 3 – Regression modeling to help develop the adjustment matrix.